NuGet/NuGetGallery/src/NuGet.Services.Revalidate/readme.md

 2. Initialization phase - the job determines which packages should be revalidated.
 3. Revalidation phase - packages are enqueued for revalidations

-These phase MUST be completed in order.
+These phases MUST be completed in order.

 # The Build Preinstalled Packages phase